astrohart/MFR/MFR.Engines.Matching/README.md

 ##### Remarks

 NOTE: This constructor is marked as `internal`.
-This is to limit the scope of invocation to abstract factories only.
+This to limit the scope of invocation to abstract factories only.